-A. Fee Awards to Defendant-Intervenors Chill First Amendment Rights
+C. Fee Awards to Defendant-Intervenors Chill First Amendment Rights

-Whether by design or not, a fee award to defendant-intervenors inevitably chills valuable First Amendment activity by dissuading public-interest plaintiffs from providing a necessary check on government by challenging its laws and policies.
-79 Fee awards to defendant-intervenors frighten potential litigants away from court including nonprofit public-interest organizations that have limited resources, and might advance innovative legal theories in defense of their rights.
-80 They could be deterred from petitioning for their rights for fear of a financial backlash as their reward.
-81
+Whether by design or not, a fee award to defendant-intervenors inevitably chills protected and valuable First Amendment activity by dissuading public-interest plaintiffs from providing a necessary check on government by challenging laws and policies.
+Fee awards to defendant-intervenors frighten potential litigants away from court, including non-profit public-interest organizations that have limited resources and might advance innovative legal theories in defense of their rights.
+They could be deterred from petitioning for their rights for fear of a financial whiplash as their reward.
+Samples of the samples awards of the samples of the samples

-The right to petition the government for redress of grievances is protected by both the federal and state constitutions.
-82 As guaranteed by the First Amendment, the petition right encompasses not just "the act of filing a lawsuit . . . to obtain monetary compensation for individualized wrongs, [but also] filing suit to draw attention to issues of broader public-interest or political significance."83 In NAACP v.
-Button, 84 the U.S. Supreme Court explained that public-interest litigation "is a means for achieving lawful objectives . . . by all government, federal, state and local . . .
-It is thus a form of political expression."85 These freedoms, the Court continued, "are delicate and vulnerable, as well as supremely precious in our society.
-The threat of sanctions may deter their exercise almost as potently as the actual application of sanctions."86 The petition right protected by the California Constitution, Article I, Section 3, is "at least as broad as the First Amendment right of petition."87
+The right to petition the government for redress of grievances is protected by both the federal and state Constitutions.
+94 As guaranteed by the First Amendment, the petition right encompasses not just "the act of filing a lawsuit . . . to obtain monetary compensation for individualized wrongs, [but also] filing suit to draw attention to issues of broader public interest or political significance."
+95 In NAACP v.
+Button, 96 the U.S. Supreme Court explained that public-interest litigation "is a means for achieving lawful objectives . . . by all government, federal, state and local . . .
+It is thus a form of political expression."
+These freedoms, the Court continued, "are delicate and vulnerable, as well as supremely precious in our society.
+The threat of sanctions may deter their exercise almost as potently as the actual application of sanctions."98 The petition right protected by California Constitution, Article I, Section 3, is "at least as broad as the First Amendment right of petition."99